This is linear momentum simplified. Solve any problem using conservation of momentum or the impulse-momentum law.

 Impulse is a change in momentum.
 This means that Pi = Pf.

 The equations above show: the change in momentum, which is really a change in velocity, comes from an external force being applied.
-This makes sense as a force, implies an acceleration, which is a change in velocity.
+This makes sense since a force implies an acceleration, which is a change in velocity.

 What is an external force?
 It is a force that is not within the system.
 For example, imagine a car traveling.
 The system is just the car.
 Suppose it hits a wall and comes to a stop.
 The wall applied an external force, that caused a change in velocity, thus a change in momentum.